jwmullally/iscsi-target-ramdisk/README.md

 * Connect to <http://192.168.200.1> (or the DHCP assigned IP) to access the OpenWrt Admin UI and configure network routing / WiFi, etc.

+If the initiator computer doesn't have network ports, you can also boot via an [iSCSI-to-USB bridge like this](https://github.com/jwmullally/openwrt-rpi4-iscsi-to-usb-bridge).

 ## Requirements